sjorssnoeren/fontface-loader/README.md

 ## Usage

-**Note: your fonts are generated in the directory next to it's origin and then passed to the output target.
-You can use all formats manually as well.**
+**Note: your fonts are generated in the directory next to it's origin and then passed to the output target.**

 For now, no advanced options are available.